finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     String code = "code_example"; // String | The code of the  Portfolio.
     String returnScope = "returnScope_example"; // String | The scope of the Returns.
     String returnCode = "returnCode_example"; // String | The code of the Returns.
-    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
+    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to get the Returns.
-    String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to delete the Returns String period = "period_example"; // String | Show the Returns on a Daily or Monthly period.
+    String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to get the Returns.
+    String period = "period_example"; // String | Show the Returns on a Daily or Monthly period.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {